AbdulkadirEkrem/UserAPI/README.md

 4. Run the app on an emulator or physical device.

 ## Dependencies

--Kotlin
+- Kotlin
--Jetpack Compose
+- Jetpack Compose
--Material 3
+- Material 3
--Retrofit 2 & Gson
+- Retrofit 2 & Gson

-##License
+## License

-MIT © Abdulkadir Ekrem
+- MIT © Abdulkadir Ekrem